ideo/frequency-is-freedom/README.md

 # Frequency is Freedom

-This project draws maps to that more frequent transit service, especially especially bus service, gives people more access to their city.
+This project draws maps to show that more frequent transit service, especially especially bus service, gives people more access to their city.
 The interactive article can be found [here](https://ideo-frequency-is-freedom-app-q4autp.streamlitapp.com/).
 While the motivation for the project and the focus of the article is my experience in Chicago, the code has been set up to work for any city.
 It relies upon [OSMNX](https://geoffboeing.com/2016/11/osmnx-python-street-networks/), which is a mash up of Open Street Maps and [NetworkX](https://networkx.org/), and publicly available [GTFS](https://database.mobilitydata.org/) data.
 If you would like to recreate this project for your city, follow the steps below.

 ### Development